ioanmitro/file_encryption/README.md

 # file_encryption

-A program that implements data encyption and decryption of an archive with a user key choice.
+A program that implements data encyption and decryption of directory files with a user key choice.